-So began our involvement with Jim and Betty Becher’s fast track project to covert their existing cattle barn into a Party Barn.
-Betty and Jim’s inspiration to build a Party Barn came from a visit to Blackberry Farm in Tennessee and the fast track part of the project came from Betty’s approaching birthday party deadline.
+So began our involvement with Jim and Betty Becher’s fast track project to convert their existing cattle barn into a party barn.
+Betty and Jim’s inspiration to build a party barn came from a visit to Blackberry Farm in Tennessee, and the fast track part of the project came from Betty’s approaching birthday party deadline.

-The first thing we needed to do was to get the 200 year old Pennsylvania barn to our shop in Boone.
+The first thing we needed to do was get the 200-year-old Pennsylvania barn to our timber frame shop.
 The reason?
-We needed to know if it contained enough timber, in the right sizes and lengths, to build what the architect had designed for the space.
-It turned out that there wasn’t enough long timber in the first centuries old timber frame barn, so we acquired a second post and beam barn – this one a few miles outside Gettysburg, PA.
+We needed to know if it contained enough timber in the right sizes and lengths to build what the architect had designed for the space.
+It turned out that there wasn’t enough long timber in the first centuries-old timber antique barn, so we acquired a second post and beam barn – this one a few miles outside Gettysburg.
 Here’s what the first barn looked like during dismantling:

-To fully appreciate this project, it helps to know that it was completed from start to finish in 4-1/2 months.
-Here are the ‘before’ pictures:
+To fully appreciate this project and the party barn floor plans that go with it, it helps to know that it was completed from start to finish in four and a half months.
+Here are the before pictures:

 Located on over 700 acres in the rolling mountains of Alleghany County in western North Carolina, Bittersweet Farms is home to over 300 head of black Angus and black Belted Galloway cattle.